bewagner/bewagner.github.io/content/apps/trailsolver/index.md

 Plan a multi-day hike, bikepacking trip, or any trail with fixed overnight stops — huts, campsites, bivouacs, or refuges.
 Enter your stops and daily target, and find the optimal combinations.

+Instead of typing in each stop by hand, you can also upload a JSON file mapping stop names to their cumulative distance from the trailhead (in km), e.g. `{ "Trailhead": 0, "First Hut": 12, "Second Hut": 27 }`.
+See [example-trail.json](https://github.com/bewagner/bewagner.github.io/blob/master/content/apps/trailsolver/example-trail.json) in the GitHub repo for a full example you can download and adapt.

 {{ trailsolver() }}